LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 ## Strengths and Challenges

-Newton's Method is highly effective in certain types of multidimensional problems, particularly when the equations and conditions align well.
-These are the scenarios where it excels:
+Some of the scenarios where Newton's Method excels:

 #### **1. Well-Conditioned Jacobians**
 - Newton's Method performs best when the Jacobian matrix is stable and invertible (not singular or poorly conditioned).
 A well-behaved Jacobian ensures smooth progression toward the root.